pascalfleury/homeassistant-meteoswiss/README.md

 ## Information sources

-Data comes from the Meteo Swiss official data sources.
+Data comes from the MeteoSwiss official data sources.
-Forecasts are extracted from the Meteo Swiss API.
+Forecasts are extracted from the MeteoSwiss API.
 Current conditions are from official data files.

 A primer on Swiss weather stations can be found at https://rudd-o.com/meteostations .